dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

 ```
 Fortunately the inputs so far have all been well formed, but our luck is unlikely to last.
 Even in interpreted languages, it is common to check the syntax for *static* errors, that is, mistakes that can be detected without running the program.
 By separating the static checks from the dynamic ones, we can detect errors sooner and perform many checks only once instead of each time an expression is evaluated.

-Let’s add another method to the `Expr` interface.
+Let's add another method to the `Expr` interface.
 The `Check` method checks for static errors in an expression syntax tree.
-We’ll explain its `vars` parameter in a moment.
+We'll explain its `vars` parameter in a moment.
 ```go
     type Expr interface {
         Eval(env Env) float64